canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap/create-your-first-snap.md

 positive
 : **Note:**
-Any future snaps you want to create should be put within they're own directory under `mysnaps`.
+Any future snaps you want to create should be put within their own directory under `mysnaps`.

 ### Describing the snap